Paulo Aokuso

-Paulo Aokuso (born 20 May 1997) is an Australian Samoan boxer.
+Paulo Aokuso (born 20 May 1997) is an Australian boxer of Samoan descent.
 He competed in the men's light heavyweight event at the 2020 Summer Olympics.
-In the Round of 16 in the light heavyweight bracket Aokuso lost narrowly on points to Spain’s Gazimagomed Jalidov.
+In the Round of 16 in the light heavyweight bracket Aokuso lost narrowly on points to Spain's Gazimagomed Jalidov.
+His younger brother, Austin Aokuso is also a professional boxer competing in the Cruiserweight division & the current WBC Asian Silver Champion with a record of 5–0.

 Early years

-Aokosu comes from Mount Druitt in Sydney's west.
+Aokuso comes from Mount Druitt in Sydney's west.
 He came from a family of sportsmen and women and showed sporting potential from an early age.
-Aokosu was a competent shot put and discus thrower in his teenage years before trying boxing in 2013 as a 16-year-old.
-His sister Filoi Aokosu took the silver medal in discus at the 2014 Australian Under-20s Championships and earned a place in the World Junior Championships in Oregon.
+Aokuso was a competent shot put and discus thrower in his teenage years before trying boxing in 2013 as a 16-year-old.
+His sister Filoi Aokuso took the silver medal in discus at the 2014 Australian Under-20s Championships and earned a place in the World Junior Championships in Oregon.

-Aokosu has much support from his family and his mother, Nessie, would spar with him.
+Aokuso has much support from his family and his mother, Nessie, would spar with him.
 He joined the Queensland Academy of Boxing in 2014.

 Achievements

 His time at the Queensland Academy of Boxing was well spent and Aokuso became a dedicated boxer.
 He participated in the Asia-Oceania Olympic qualifying event in Amman, Jordan in March 2020.
 Aokosu unanimously defeated Vietnam's Manh Nguyen to lock in a tournament semi-final berth.

-Aokosu then beat 2019 World Championship silver medallist Dilshod Ruzmetov from Uzbekistan and earned a place at the Tokyo 2020 Olympics.
+Aokuso then beat 2019 World Championship silver medallist Dilshod Ruzmetov from Uzbekistan and earned a place at the Tokyo 2020 Olympics.

+Personal life

+Aokuso is related to rugby union player Joseph Sua'ali'i.